pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 echo ${client_id}
 echo ${client_secret}
 ```
-**Note:** Do not close this terminal window, since the shell variables will be needed when configuring GitHub screts.
+**Note:** Do not close this terminal window, since the shell variables will be needed when configuring GitHub secrets.

 # Create SSH key pair
 We will generate an SSH key pair specifically for logging in to the AKS and K3s host VMs in Azure via SSH.
 Navigate to the `scripts` directory.
 Run